 When I moved to fifth grade to teach writing in a departmentalized model, I had a vision.
 I visualized teaching content.
 I visualized correcting long essays and stories that needed tweaks such as verb placement, incorrect use of prepositions, and stronger vocabulary.
 I visualized teaching how to write exciting openings, closings, and the true meat of the story or essay.
 It’s what I love to do, so I’m going to LOVE to teach it.
 Teaching students to self-edit?
 That would be a breeze.

 I do teach all those things every day, but it is not what I visualized.

 I teach in a more difficult area when students needs are not always met at home, physically or emotionally.
 We have a large population of English Language Learners and students that receive special education services.
 I LOVE teaching in this district.
 Even with the behavior issues I come across each day, I still enjoy the challenge and I love the students.
 But writing proves to be a major struggle.
 Their writing is often lacking very basic skill and grammar and I find myself backing up and reteaching, sometimes even simple sentence structure.
-So why do I push self-editing if my students already need so much individual attention and instruction?
+So why do I teach self-editing if my students already need so much individual attention and instruction?

 Self-Editing Can Be Differentiated to Meet Student Needs